 History & Tradition

-The history of Immaculate Heart of Mary School is an interesting one!
+The history of Immaculate Heart of Mary School is one guided by our Catholic faith and filled with expansion!

-Ground breaking ceremonies took place May 27, 1951, for a two-story building, to contain eight classrooms.
+Ground breaking ceremonies took place May 27, 1951 for a two-story building, that would contain eight classrooms.

 Immaculate Heart of Mary (IHM) School was ready for occupancy by March 1952 when it was blessed by Archbishop Keough.
 Sisters of Mercy commuted from the St. Vincent Orphanage and later from St. Joseph Texas until the rectory was built in 1953 and former rectory and original chapel became the convent.